physera/github-workplace-lambda/README.md

 We now just need to make sure Github calls your endpoint whenever something happens.

-* From your Github, go to Settings ...
+* From your Github repo, go to Settings ...
 Webhooks.
 Then hit `Add Webhook`.
 * For the Payload URL, enter in the URL for the API Gateway trigger.
 * For Content type select `application/json`.
 * For Secret, put in the value you created for `GITHUB_WEBHOOK_SECRET`.